lshwed/kaggle_forest_cover/README.md

 Kaggle competition predicting forest cover type.

 ## My Pipeline
 The dataset was complete, there were no missing values.
 The Wilderness Area and Soil Type features were already one-hot encoded.
-After some intial EDA I began modelling and doing a bit of hyperparameter tuning.
+After exploring the data I began modelling and doing a bit of hyperparameter tuning.

 The best performing models were random forest, XGBClassifier and extra tree classifier (extremely random trees).
 An ensemble of all three models did not improve accuracy.
 I settled on the extra tree classifier as it was superior to all the other models I tested.
 To further enhance performance, I created higher order features and found that second degree features slightly improved accuracy.